AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 print("The list you've entered has an average value of " + str(ut.sig(average, 4)) +", with a standard deviation of "+ str(ut.sig(standard_deviation, 4))+'.')
 ```

+### ProCoDa Code

+The following code allows the Dissolved Gas subteam to turn on the peristaltic pump at the desired speed.

+####States
+- *OFF*: The system (peristaltic pump) is off.
+- *Running*: The peristaltic pump is running.

+####Set Points
+- *OFF*: This setpoint is used to turns all outputs off.
+- *ON*: This setpoint turns on the peristaltic pump on.
+- *PumpOutput*: This setpoint is used to turn on the peristaltic pump at the correct number of RPMs to achieve the desired flow rate, given the Tubing ID.

+####Variables
+- *FlowRate*: This variable is the desired flow rate.
+In the subteam's reactor, this represents the fluidization velocity.
+- *TubingID*: This variable represents the ID associated with tubing being used, based on the diameter of the tubing.